 By Willa Cather

 Willa Cather (1873-1947) was born in Virginia where for generations her ancestors farmed land.
-She became a teacher and journalist and is one of the greatest American writers of the twentieth century.
+She became a teacher and journalist and is one of America's greatest writers.

 - Other details

 - Publication date:

 - Page count:

 Cather makes a world which is burningly alive, sometimes lovely, often tragic — Helen Dunmore

 She is undoubtedly one of the twentieth century's greatest American writers — OBSERVER